 In the Instructional Technology classes, students learn about a wide variety of current and emerging technologies and how to include them in classroom instruction.
 Students will have multiple opportunities to actively engage in:

 - Learning audio/video production, digital imaging, and principles of visual design,

 - Integrating technology into all subject areas,

 - Creating a digital portfolio that demonstrates their growth, abilities, and understanding.

 Undergraduate students preparing to be teachers will be users and leaders of technology in classrooms and schools.
 The Educational Technology Minor gives them one more way to demonstrate their teaching skills.
 The Instructional Technology graduate degree program creates opportunities in classrooms and in the business community.

-The Instructional Technology masters program prepares professionals for positions in both K-16 educational settings and corporate opportunities.
+The Instructional Technology masters program prepares professionals for positions in K-16 educational settings.
 Our graduates are successful teachers, technology coordinators, instructional designers, trainers, web designers, or community college instructors.

 Our graduate program is offered completely online in 2-year cohorts.
 This provides access to your coursework from a distance and at your own convenience.
-For those who prefer face-to-face courses, a few electives are still offered in the evening for employed professionals to attend.
 Students do not need to be licensed teachers for admission; their bachelor's degree may be in any field.